 But what does all this matter as long as you get a nice profile photo for Facebook or a really cool shot of you cuddling a tiger to impress everyone on Instagram, right?
 As long as you look awesome and get to impress all your mates back home, who cares what happens behind the scenes?

 The Tiger Temple is unethical, irresponsible and abusive, and your tiger selfies are allowing the monks to get away with it.

 Okay, I get it.
 You love tigers and want to see them and be near them, right?
 To be fair some travellers simply don’t know about the issues involved.
+Despite the fact that there has been over a decade of accusations, tons of evidence of a wide variety of abuses and international news coverage of the Tiger Temple being raided and the Abbot going on the run (before he threw a ton of bribes at the authorities of course), let’s just assume there are still people out there who don’t have a clue about any of this.
 Many tourists have a deep instinctive love for tigers and may be misled by the fact that the Tiger Temple is heavily advertised and is on almost every packaged tour in Thailand, so it must be okay.

 Let me clear things up for you.